tupl-tufts/rdl/README.md

 * Structural type queries, allow name to be unknown; same with finite hash keys, same with generic base types?

 * Allow ... in named args list in queries

+* Queries, include more regexp operators aside from . and ...